Rushmore Farm: Architectural Analysis

 The eastern section of the building, which doubled the size of the farmhouse, had probably been added by 1813, when Jeremiah Rushmore placed the advertisement describing two houses on his property.
 The existence of the addition is confirmed by Jeremiah 's will and codicil from 1826 and 1828, respectively, which specified that his mother and sister were to retain use of the parlor and upper bedrooms in the "new" house.
 The hall and best room plan survives on the first floor, where other original fabric includes the windows and mantel.
 The tall ceiling, originally intended to be plastered, is also indicative of the early 19th century period.
 A built-in hutch was added next to the chimney in a later period.
 The new kitchen was located in the basement, enhancing the compact design of the house.
 This variation, while not unique, contrasts with a number of period stone residences, which often featured kitchen additions on rear or end walls.
 In the half story of the east addition, the original two bedrooms have been combined into one, and ceilings have been removed to expose the original rafters.
 Despite changes, the interior of the farmhouse retains sufficient integrity to provide information about its original construction and evolution over time.
 Changes to the exterior of the house include the addition of a full-width porch, frieze, and corniche with returns.

 Although the date of these alterations is not documented, the use of the Greek Revival style and the fact that a number of repair projects were undertaken by Deborah Rushmore between 1837 and 1843 suggests that these changes may have occurred in that period.
 Dormer windows on the south elevation are also not original; however, their date of construction is not known.

 One dependency, a stone smokehouse, survives to represent the agricultural history of the property.
-Ruins of a barn and silo have not yet been studied but promise to enhance our understanding of the farm.
+Ruins of a barn and silo have not yet been studied but could increase understanding of the farm.
 Although the property retains ninety-five acres of original Rushmore land, much of it is too wet for farming, and there are no longer any orchards associated with it.
 Nevertheless, the property retains an open pastoral quality and a secluded setting that help to recall its long history as a working farm.